You are in: Future Technologies : 3D Printing

 Imagine a future in which a device connected to a computer can print a solid object.
 A future in which we can have tangible goods as well as intangible services delivered to our desktops or highstreet shops over the Internet.
 And a future in which the everyday "atomization" of virtual objects into hard reality has turned the mass pre-production and stock-holding of a wide range of goods and spare parts into no more than an historical legacy.

 The following provides an overview of 3D printing technologies and their present and likely future application.
 For a full list of 3D printer manufacturers, as well as initiatives and organizations pioneering their application, please see my 3D Printing Directory.
-Or for a six minute overview, just watch my video below.
-Oh, and for 70,000 words on the subject, you may be interested in my book 3D Printing: The Next Industrial Revolution.
+And for 300 pages on the subject, you may be interested in my book 3D Printing: Second Edition.

 3D printing is an additive technology in which objects are built up in a great many very thin layers.
 The first commercial 3D printer was based on a technique called stereolithography.
 This was invented by Charles Hull in 1984.
 Stereolithographic 3D printers (known as SLAs or stereolithography apparatus) position a perforated platform just below the surface of a vat of liquid photopolymer.
 A UV laser beam then traces the first slice of an object on the surface of this liquid, causing a very thin layer of photopolymer to harden.
 The perforated platform is then lowered very slightly and another slice is traced out and hardened by the laser.
 Another slice is then created, and then another, until a complete object has been printed and can be removed from the vat of photopolymer, drained of excess liquid, and cured.
 Stereolithographic printers remain one of the most accurate types of hardware for fabricating 3D output, with a minimum build layer thickness of only 0.06mm (0.0025 of an inch).